HuntressDust/Project-IMPULSE/README.txt

 This is a ASCII turn based RPG.
-Used [QWE ASD ZXC ] or the NUMPAD to walk around one tile at a time and attack things.
+Used [QWE ASD ZC ] or the NUMPAD to walk around one tile at a time and attack things.
 To get to the next level, find the staircase marked with [>], you can use medbays marked with [X] to heal and install upgrades
 The game ends when you die, or when you get bottom surgery at Floor 10 Press H to bring up the help screen with more info